openhab/openhab-addons/bundles/org.openhab.binding.innogysmarthome/README.md

 To solve this on a linux system, follow this steps:

 1. Download the certificates (.cer-files) of https://home.innogy-smarthome.de and https://innogy.com including the "DigiCert Global Root G2" to your computer.
-As this depends on the usen browser and operating system, please google on how to achieve this for your situation.
+As this depends on the used browser and operating system, please google on how to achieve this for your situation.
 2. On your linux system, goto your Java Machine's certificate store, e.g. `/usr/lib/jvm/jdk-8-oracle-arm32-vfp-hflt/jre/lib/security`.
 The path should include a file called `cacerts` (this is the certificate store) and may differ depending on the system used.
 3. Copy the .cer-files from step 1 into this directory.